nhselect/step1-training/content/user-guide/learner/04-learning-contract/requesting-supervisor-confirmation-of-the-learning-contract/index.md

 ![](/img/l_learning-contract_12.png)

-**9. Repeat steps** to get confirmation for the rest of the Learning contract proficiencies​
+**9. Repeat steps** to get confirmation for the rest of the Learning contract proficiencies